defridge/HeritageHousing/README.md

 This project aims to help Lydia Doe estimate the sale prices of her inherited houses in Ames, Iowa, using machine learning and data visualization.

-Link to deployed app can be found here: **Streamlit App**: [Heritage Housing App](https://heritagehousingpp5-5d67c321f61a.herokuapp.com/)
+Link to deployed app can be found here: [Heritage Housing App](https://heritagehousingpp5-5d67c321f61a.herokuapp.com/)

+Link to deployed API Flask app can be found here: [Heritage Housing Flask API](https://housingmodel-api-6a6b8e797fa2.herokuapp.com/)

 ## Table of Contents